uab-cgds-worthey/DITTO/README.md

 ### Setting up to use locally

 > ***NOTE:*** This setup will allow one to annotate a VCF sample and make DITTO predictions.
 Currently tested only in
-> Cheaha (UAB HPC).
-Docker versions may need to be explored later to make it
+> Cheaha (UAB HPC) because of resource limitations to download datasets from OpenCRAVAT.
-> useable in Mac and Windows.
+> Docker versions may need to be explored later to make it useable in Mac and Windows.

 #### System Requirements

 *Tools:*

 - Anaconda3
-- OpenCravat
+- OpenCravat-2.4.1
 - Git

 *Resources:*